 Through good working relationships based on shared responsibility and mutual commitment to children, families and professionals can improve their whole community.

 Resources

-The National Center on Dispute Resolution in Special Education (CADRE) Resources and tools for using mediation and other collaborative strategies to resolve disagreements about special education and early intervention programs.
-541-686-5060
+The Center for Dispute Resolution in Special Education (CADRE)

+Resources and tools for using mediation and other collaborative strategies to resolve disagreements about special education and early intervention programs.
+541-359-4210